Gustavolando/otCSSClaymorphismLoginFormDesignUsingHTMLnCSS/README.md

 ## CSS Claymorphism Login Form Design using Html & CSS

-This is nice claymorphism CSS style web form.
+This is a nice claymorphism CSS style web form.

 I practiced here shadows, borders, ion-icons and colorful and styled composition.